Last Updated: 6 months ago

 Warehouse activities

 Working in the manufacturing industry is a popular job choice for people with hearing loss.
 Despite the noisy environment, being aware of moving objects like forklifts uses visual lights and backup mirrors to navigate the floors.
-Even more, you can find haptic or vibration tools to assist with a barcode scanners to keep you on time and achieve your daily quota.
+You can also find haptic or vibration tools to assist with barcode scanners to keep you on time and achieve your daily quota.

 Deaf Technology Products For Entertainment